Hawkstone Park: King Arthur and the Holy Grail

 The area is associated with the Arthurian story of the giants Tarquin and Tarquinus, with records of this in the 1700s.

 They are said to have owned the Red Castle, and their brother Sir Carados who captured Sir Gawain.
 Sir Lancelot and Sir Tristam of the Round Table set out to rescue their friend.
 They encountered Sir Carados carrying Sir Gawain bound and tied across his saddle and after a legendary fight Sir Lancelot killed the giant at Killguards near Weston Church freeing Sir Gawain.

 Legend has it that King Arthur addressed his knights in the caves contained within this parkland.
 There is a legend that one of the caves of Hawkstone Park was the burial ground of King Arthur.

 There is a folklore belief that the Holy Grail was in the grotto caves in Hawkstone; this is associated with an early Roman scent jar which was found inside a sculpture of an eagle when that sculpture broke in the 1920s.

 Culture and cultural references

 Samuel Johnson visited the landscape, which was nationally renowned for centuries.

 Dr. Johnson visited and wrote of Hawkstone as follows:

 "its prospects, the awfulness of its shades, the horrors of its precipices, the verdure of its hollows and the loftiness of its rocks ... above is inaccessible altitude, below is horrible profundity."
 (1774).

-Erasmus Darwin also visited, and notes the outcrops of copper-bearing rocks...
+Erasmus Darwin (grandfather of Charles Darwin) also visited, and notes the outcrops of copper-bearing rocks...

 "at Hawkstone in Shropshire, the seat of Sir Richard Hill, there is an elevated rock of siliceous sand which is coloured green with copper in many places high in the air."
 (1783).